aitomatic/openssa/README.md

 ### Getting Started as an Aspiring Contributor

-OpenSSA is a community-driven initiative, and we warmly welcome contributions.
-Whether it's enhancing existing models, creating new SSAs for different industrial domains, or improving our documentation, every contribution counts.
+OpenSSA is a community-driven initiative, and we welcome contributions.
+Whether it's enhancing existing models, creating new SSAs for different domains, or improving our documentation, every contribution counts.
 See our [Contribution Guide](../CONTRIBUTING.md) for more details.

 You can begin contributing to the OpenSSA project in the `contrib/` directory.